nwarder/exercises/drip-campaign-ui.md

 Drip Campaign UI
 ================

-You will be creating an interactive UI for building a drip campaign.
+You will be creating an interactive UI for building a Drip Campaign.

 You have 90 minutes to design and build as much as you can.
 Feel free to leverage any technologies, libraries, frameworks you'd like; in fact we encourage you to use anything that will let you build faster.

 After 90 minutes, you will demonstrate the following:
-* What you have accomplishedt
+* What you have accomplished
 * Your thought process during design and build
 * What it would take to finish what you started